Ryzen 9 8945H vs Xeon Platinum 8180M

 So, is Ryzen 9 8945H better than Xeon Platinum 8180M?

-Not in a simple one-size-fits-all way.
-Xeon Platinum 8180M makes more sense for workstation-style multi-core throughput, while Ryzen 9 8945H is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon Platinum 8180M makes more sense for workstation-style multi-core throughput, while Ryzen 9 8945H is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Platinum 8180M is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Platinum 8180M is the stronger fit.
 You are getting 42.9% better Cinebench R23 multi-core, backed by 28 cores and 56 threads.
-It also carries the larger cache pool with 140.6% larger total L3 cache (39 MB vs 16 MB).
+It also has the larger cache pool with 140.6% larger total L3 cache (39 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 8945H still looks like the safer overall buy.
-Ryzen 9 8945H is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 9.6% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 9 8945H still makes the most sense overall.
+Ryzen 9 8945H comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 9.6% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?